 Command multimode executed successfully.”

 You may get a message from your firewall software when running some of these tools and servers.
-Microsoft firewall blocks out-going connections, not incoming ones.
+(Microsoft firewall may block some out-going connections.)
 So you may need to enable Glassfish (and JRE) network connections.

 If you do get any errors, run the command “